param2610-cloud/param2610-cloud/Readme.md

 I'm a **detail-oriented Software Engineer** with a passion for building scalable, real-world solutions.
 Currently pursuing **B.Tech in Computer Science** at JIS Group, Kolkata, with an impressive **8.218/10.00 GPA**.

+- 🔭 Currently I am working as IT Intern at **AUM Capital Market Private Limited**.
-- 🔭 I'm currently working as **Junior Technical Associate at SAPMATE**
+- 🔭 I was as **Technical Associate at SAPMATE** for 1 year.
 - 🌱 **Amazon ML Summer School 2025** Selected Participant
 - 🏆 **Smart India Hackathon 2024 Finalist** (Top 5 out of 500+ teams)
 - 📚 **Published Author** - IoT Security System (ISBN: 978-81-983133-1-7)